vanamayaswanth/prompt-analysis/README.md

 # Prompt-Analysis -Tool

-## Introduction Prompt Analysis Tool is a web application that utilizes OpenAI's GPT-3.5 Turbo model to analyze chat prompts and provide a score based on specific parameters.
+Introduction  to Prompt Analysis Tool is a web application that utilizes OpenAI's GPT-3.5 Turbo model to analyze chat prompts and provide a score based on specific parameters.
 This tool allows users to enter a chat prompt and receive a score on a scale of 1 to 100, indicating how well the prompt satisfies certain criteria set by the system.
 Additionally, the tool generates a new prompt that meets all the specified parameters.

 ## Objective